⚠️ Field Name Migration Notice (Jan 2026)

 Additional Recommended Fields

-endpoints (SHOULD)
+services / endpoints (SHOULD)

-Type: array of endpoint objects
+Type: array of service/endpoint objects

 Purpose: Communication endpoints for interacting with the agent.